-If a parent is worried about their child's development, behaviour or progress, we expect them to talk to their teacher first and then the school's special educational needs co-ordinator (SENDCo).
-This is Holly Hilliard.
+If a parent is worried about their child's development, behaviour or progress, we expect them to talk to their child's teacher first, and then the school's special educational needs co-ordinator (SENDCo), Mrs Gill Watts.

 We train teachers to identify SEND, and have a policy on identifying and supporting children with SEND.
+Through consistent use of the Devon Graduated Response Tool we are able to implement an effective cycle of Assess, Plan, Do, Review to implement and evaluate support strategies to meet children's individual and evolving needs.
 To find out more about our school's policy and school offer please refer to the school's website.